Helmuth von Moltke the Elder: Franco-Prussian War

 At the Battle of Sedan, the two German armies surrounded the French army, which on 1 September was attacked from multiple sides and compelled to surrender.
 Moltke then resumed the advance on Paris, which was also surrounded.

 From this time Moltke's strategy is remarkable for its judicious economy of force, for he was wise enough never to attempt more than was practicable with the means at his disposal.
 The surrender of Metz and of Paris was just a question of time, and the problem was, while maintaining the sieges, to be able to ward off the attacks of the new French armies levied for the purpose of raising the Siege of Paris.
 The Siege of Metz ended with its surrender on 27 October.

-On 28 January 1871, an armistice was concluded at Versailles by which the garrison became virtually prisoners and the war was ended.
+On 28 January 1871, an armistice was concluded at Versailles by which the garrison became virtual prisoners and the war was ended.